vetkolisanket/Today-I-Learned/golang/store-struct-in-redis.md

  err = response.UnmarshalBinary([]byte(s))
  ```

- You don't need have the intermediate dataBytes like in the first case, and the UnmarshalBinary is just plus point
+ You don't need to have the intermediate dataBytes like in the first case, and the UnmarshalBinary is just plus point